KaiHotz/react-formik-ui/README.md

 ```

 ## Radio
-The Radio component renders with the classNames `form-element` and `radio-wrapper`</br>
+The Radio component renders with the classNames `form-element` and `radio-wrapper`.</br>
-A custom class can be passed through the `className` prop
+A custom class can be passed through the `className` prop.

 #### Props:
 <table style="font-size: 12px">